(b. 1949, Puerto Plata – d. 9 February 2023, Santo Domingo).

 Prof. Silfa Finke studied at the Conservatorio Nacional de Música in Santo Domingo, where she graduated with highest honours from the piano class of Ramón Díaz in 1978 and the composition class of Manuel Simó in 1980.

-She is also active in other positions.
-She has represented the Dominican Republic at both the Festival Latinoamericano de la Música in Venezuela and the Foro de Compositores del Caribe in numerous countries.
-She has served as president of the Consejo Dominicano de la Música, a member of the UNESCO International Music Council, since 1998.
-In addition, she has performed as the pianist of the Orquesta Sinfónica Nacional de la República Dominicana since 1984 and worked as its programming coordinator from 1984–94.
+She was also active in other positions.
+She represented the Dominican Republic at both the Festival Latinoamericano de la Música in Venezuela and the Foro de Compositores del Caribe in numerous countries.
+She served as president of the Consejo Dominicano de la Música, a member of the UNESCO International Music Council, from 1998–2023.
+In addition, she performed as the pianist of the Orquesta Sinfónica Nacional de la República Dominicana from 1984–2023 and worked as its programming coordinator from 1984–94.

-She has taught as Profesora de Piano at the Conservatorio Nacional de Música since 1971, where she has also taught composition since 2000.
+She taught as Profesora de Piano at the Conservatorio Nacional de Música from 1971–2023, where she also taught composition from 2000–23.

 SELECT LIST OF WORKS